monitorjbl/excel-streaming-reader/README.md

 This is a brief and very generalized list of things that are not supported for reads:

-* Functions
+* Recalculating Formulas - you will get values that Excel cached in the xlsx when the file was saved
 * Macros
-* Styled cells (the styles are kept at the end of the ZIP file)

 # OOXML Strict format